 Which one should you choose?
 Use our tool and we'll generate an instant recommendation and price quote.Try It Out

 You may also have heard about Microsoft 365 Business, which is the new naming for the Office 365 Business offers.
 However, most customers and consultants still call it Office 365.

 Also, the names for Office 365 Enterprise plans have not changed.

 Office 365 Business Versions

 There are three versions of Office 365 for small businesses.
 You might be attracted to these plans because they tend to be a little bit less expensive, while still offering basic functionality.

-The most important thing to remember about Office 365 Business that you can only purchase one of these plans if you’re going to be getting 300 seats or less.
+The most important thing to remember about Office 365 Business is that you can only purchase one of these plans if you’re going to be getting 300 seats or less.
 If that’s you, there is a plan of Office 365 Business that covers most basic needs.
-The particular plan you choose will mostly depend on whether or not you need email, and whether or not you want you want to install the applications on your computer.
-You can read more here, or try out my recommendation tool to figure out which Office 365 Business version is right for you.
+The particular plan you choose will mostly depend on whether or not you need email, and whether or not you want to install the applications on your computer.
+You can read more here, or try out our recommendation tool to figure out which Office 365 Business version is right for you.

 Office 365 Enterprise Versions